 Other State Financing and Device Type

 For some “Other” state financing programs, the type of devices provided may be limited by eligibility for the program and the type or purpose of the equipment the program is authorized to provide.
-Comparisons with national data are not as helpful with other State Level activities since the types of “Other State Financing” activities vary considerably from state to state.
+Comparisons with national data are not as helpful with other State-Level activities since the types of “Other State Financing” activities vary considerably from program to program.

 Ask: Are consumers able to acquire a range of assistive devices through our “Other” state financing program?

 Decide: Do we need to look at changing the parameters of our program?

 Other State Financing Satisfaction

 Are Other State Financing participants satisfied?
 You will want to be sure you are asking about satisfaction with your service, not the degree to which participants are satisfied with the acquired device(s) or service(s).